dfdx/NaiveBayes.jl/README.md

 It is useful to train a model once and then use it for prediction many times later.
 For example, train your classifier on a local machine and then use it on a cluster to classify points in parallel.

 There is support for writing `HybridNB` models to HDF5 files via the methods `write_model` and `load_model`.
 This is useful for interacting with other programs/languages.
-If the model file is going to be read on in Julia it is easier to use **JLD.jl** for saving and loading the file.
+If the model file is going to be read only in Julia it is easier to use **JLD.jl** for saving and loading the file.